 Getting Started Now that you have opened the RS PC package, you are ready to unpack the unit, find and prepare a location for the PC, install it, connect it to a monitor, and start up the PC.
 This section provides a brief overview of these activities.
 Additional information is available in the remaining chapters of this manual.
 Unpack the PowerStation RS PC Before you install or operate the RS PC, please complete the following steps: 1.
-Unpack the RS PC and verify that you have received all the components you ordered.
-2. If you have purchased Interact software, review the Product Support Program (PSP) flier included with Interact.
-This flier outlines the program and its pricing.
-New customers automat- ically receive a free 60-day membership in the program.
-3. Back up the CTC software disks that came with your unit using the Diskcopy command if you are running ROM-DOS or MS-DOS, or Windows Explorer if you are running Windows.
+Unpack the RS PC, and verify that you have received all the components you ordered.
+2. Fill out the product registration card, and return it to CTC Parker.
+When you register your unit, you will receive a trial membership in CTC Parker's Product Support Program, which provides complimentary telephone technical support, information on product updates, and service bulletins.
+3. Back up the CTC Parker software that came with your unit using the Diskcopy command if you are running MS-DOS, or Windows File Manager/Explorer if you are running Windows.
 Find and Prepare a Location Once you have unpacked the RS PC and completed the steps in the preceding section, you are ready to find and prepare a permanent location for the PC.
 Instructions for finding and preparing a location for the PC are included in Chapter 3 of this manual, Installing the RS PC .
 The PowerStation RS PC is designed to be mounted in a control enclosure.
 Detailed information about how to do this is included in Chapter 3 of this manual, Installing the RS PC .
 Connect the PowerStation RS PC to a Monitor When you have installed the RS PC in its permanent location, you are ready to connect the PC to a monitor - and perhaps to other devices, such as another computer, a mouse, a keyboard, or a printer.
 You also can connect the RS PC to a computer network.

-Instructions for connecting your RS PC to a monitor are included in Chapter 3 of this manual, Installing the RS PC.
-Information about how to connect the PC to another computer, mouse, keyboard, or printer is included in Chapter 2, Introducing the PowerStation RS PC.
-Information about how to connect the PC to a network is included in Chapter 2, Introducing the PowerStation RS PC, and Chapter 4, Maintaining and Troubleshooting the RS PC.
+Instructions for connecting your RS PC to a monitor are included in Chapter 3 of this manual, Installing the RS PC .
+Information about how to connect the PC to another computer, mouse, keyboard, or printer is included in Chapter 2, Introducing the PowerStation RS PC .
+Information about how to connect the PC to a network is included in Chapter 2, Introducing the PowerStation RS PC , and Chapter 4, Maintaining and Troubleshooting the RS PC .

-Start Up After you have mounted the RS PC and connected it to a monitor, you are ready to start up the PC and download your HMI projects.
+Start Up After you have mounted the RS PC and connected it to a monitor, you are ready to start up the PC and develop an application or download your HMI projects.
 Startup instructions are included in Chapter 3 of this manual, Installing the RS PC.

-Documentation Standards

-As you read this manual, you will notice that the following documentation standards have been followed.
+Documentation Standards As you read this manual, you will notice that the following documentation standards have been followed.